prividentity/PrivateIdentity-Oldd/Create-a-Hello-World-Application-with-FHE-Library.md

 4.3 Copy the runtime DLL from ZIP file to $(ProjectDir)

+Copy _privid_fhe.dll_ from the _prividModuleApp - a.b.c.ZIP_ to the working folder

-Build and Run the Project.
+4.4 Build and Run the Project.
 ![image](https://user-images.githubusercontent.com/11586902/156004740-5f8512e7-322d-4741-b8fa-2a5cb80998d4.png)

 Verify the version printed in the Console.